6 Things You Should Know Before Visiting Tokyo for the First Time

 For just a short 25 minute journey, we paid the equivalent to more than one nights stay in our hotel.
 We quickly learned that getting around by taxi was not the most economic mode of transport to say the least.
 For the rest of our time in Tokyo, we walked and took the subway.

-So when you are visiting Tokyo, make sure you have either pre-arranged airport transfer or ensure your flight lands during the hours that public transport is operating to avoid a hefty taxi fee like we did.
+So, when you are visiting Tokyo for the first time, make sure you have pre-arranged airport transfer.
+Alternatively, ensure your flight lands during the hours that public transport is operating to avoid a hefty taxi fee like we did.

 Also, if you travel by train, make sure you pre-book your seats.
-We recommend doing this online or have your hotel book it for you as trying to achieve this at the various train stations like we did could result in a lot of lost time and money and a lot of stress in fear of missed flights!
+We recommend doing this online or ask your hotel to book it for you.
+Because trying to achieve this at the various train stations like we did could result in a lot of lost time and money and a lot of stress in fear of missed flights.

 4. Realistic Expectations of Mount.
 Fuji Tour

-One of the main attractions for people visiting Tokyo is to take a day excursion to see the wonderful Mount.
-Fuji (or Fuji-san in Japanese), Japan’s highest and most prominent mountain standing at a staggering 3,776 metres high.
+One of the main attractions for people visiting Tokyo for the first time is to take a day excursion to see the wonderful Mount.
+Fuji (or Fuji-san in Japanese).
+It’s Japan’s highest and most prominent mountain standing at a staggering 3,776 metres high.
 Located around 60 miles west of the Tokyo-Yokohama metropolitan area, Mount.
 Fuji attracts over 250,000 visitors per year.

-So if you plan on visiting Mount.
+So, if you plan on visiting Mount.
 Fuji during your trip to Tokyo, it’s recommended that you visit from Autumn to Winter.
-It’s visible from the capital on some days between November and February and rarely between April and August with September being Typhoon season, so again visibility is low.
+It’s visible from the capital on some days between November and February and rarely between April and August.
+September is Typhoon season, so again visibility is low.